 Exaggerating the number of miles someone has driven for work is a form of employee theft.
 Although sometimes disregarded, employee mileage fraud poses a serious threat to businesses operating with mobile workforces.
-In cases of mileage fraud, employees are reimbursed by their employers for more mileage than what was required for them to perform their job.
-Without proper processes in place to review these reports for accuracy, businesses are at risk of over-reimbursing employees who falsify their business mileage reports.
+In cases of mileage fraud, employers reimburse their employees for more mileage than required for them to perform their job.
+Without proper processes in place to review these reports for accuracy, businesses are at risk of experiencing the cost of mileage fraud.

-While it’s not commonly thought of as theft, businesses need to understand the potential cost of mileage fraud existing in their workforce.
-For example, perhaps an employee claims an extra five miles in business mileage per day, which may not seem like a detrimental expense, but over time and across multiple employees – it quickly adds up.
+Mileage fraud is not commonly thought of as theft.
+Still, businesses need to understand the potential cost existing in their workforce.
+For example, perhaps an employee claims an extra five miles in business mileage per day.
+That may not seem like a detrimental expense, but over time and across multiple employees – it quickly adds up.
 A recent example shows how even one employee can cost a business thousands of dollars in mileage fraud.

 Consider the case of what happened in the Mansfield, Connecticut school district.
 The town’s school district realized the mileage they had been reimbursing an employee for didn’t quite add up.
 In 2014, the district’s Board of Education decided to investigate the mileage reports submitted by their superintendent of schools Frederick Baruzzi.